 Gist Sync Plugin (insomnia-plugin-gist-sync)

-Another amazing plugin that I use a lot personally prior to using the paid version of Insomnia is the
+Another amazing plugin that I use a lot personally before using the paid version of Insomnia is the

 The plugin allows users to sync workspaces with GitHub gist, for free.
 Simply just follow the steps in the link given to set up.